Aimeedeer/coconut-report/content/report/2020-04-19-a-proof-of-work-week.md

 I somehow like reading documentation more than blog posts, because I can get good enough information with helpful documentation.
 In contrast, by reading blog posts, I have to receive too many thoughts and opinions, which I don't really care, from different writers.
 Reading blog posts is about wasting half energy on exhaust extra information to me.

 Emacs is a powerful tool.
 I started to use that from Emacs server that we shared the same session when programming.
-I was too enjoyed to save my attention from only switch screens between Emacs and terminal, and now I practice those commands every day.
+I was too enjoyed to save my attention from only switch screens between terminal Emacs and browser, and now I practice those commands every day.

-I tried [Beaker](https://github.com/beakerbrowser/beaker), a peer-to-peer Web browser, and some DeFi apps as well.
+I tried [Beaker](https://github.com/beakerbrowser/beaker), a peer-to-peer web browser, and some DeFi apps as well.
 Learn [CKB](https://github.com/nervosnetwork/ckb) by its developers' blog posts, but reading code is most helpful for programming, so as documentation (if there is one).

 News from [Rust in Blockchain](https://rustinblockchain.org) world,